theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 For information on how to change the default settings of the Xtract Core service, refer to the [service settings](#service-settings) and [network-settings](#network-settings).

 !!! note
-	To uninstall the Xtract Core service, use the `service.exe -u`  command.
+	To update Xtract Core replace the files in the installation directory with the new Xtract Core installation files.

 ### Files in the Installation Directory